-17.11 Homelessness
+19.15 Homelessness

-Our school recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
-The designated safeguarding lead (and any deputies) should be aware of contact details and referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
+Chichester Nursery School recognises that being homeless or being at risk of becoming homeless presents a real risk to a child's welfare.
+The Designated Safeguarding Lead (and any deputies) should be aware of contact details and referral routes in to the Local Housing Authority so they can raise/progress concerns at the earliest opportunity.
 Indicators that a family may be at risk of homelessness include household debt, rent arrears, domestic abuse and anti-social behaviour, as well as the family being asked to leave a property.
-Whilst referrals and or discussion with the Local Housing Authority should be progressed as appropriate, this does not, and should not, replace a referral into children's social care where a child has been harmed or is at risk of harm.
+Whilst referrals and or discussion with the Local Housing Authority should be progressed as appropriate, this does not, and should not, replace a referral into Children's Social Care where a child has been harmed or is at risk of harm.

-- the Homelessness Reduction Act 2017 places a new legal duty on English councils so that everyone who is homeless or at risk of homelessness will have access to meaningful help including an assessment of their needs and circumstances, the development of a personalised housing plan, and work to help them retain their accommodation or find a new place to live. - the following factsheets usefully summarise the new duties: Homeless Reduction Act Factsheets found here The new duties shift focus to early intervention and encourage those at risk to seek support as soon as possible, before they are facing a homelessness crisis. - in most cases school and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
+- The Homelessness Reduction Act 2017 places a new legal duty on English councils so that everyone who is homeless or at risk of homelessness will have access to meaningful help including an assessment of their needs and circumstances, the development of a personalised housing plan, and work to help them retain their accommodation or find a new place to live. - The following factsheets usefully summarise the new duties: Homeless Reduction Act Factsheets found here The new duties shift focus to early intervention and encourage those at risk to seek support as soon as possible, before they are facing a homelessness crisis. - In most cases school and college staff will be considering homelessness in the context of children who live with their families, and intervention will be on that basis.
 However, it should also be recognised in some cases 16 and 17 year olds could be living independently from their parents or guardians, for example through their exclusion from the family home, and will require a different level of intervention and support.
-Children's services will be the lead agency for these young people and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.
-The department and the Ministry of Housing, Communities and Local Government have published joint statutory guidance on the provision of accommodation for 16 and 17 year olds who may be homeless and/ or require accommodation available here
+Children's Services will be the lead agency for these young people and the designated safeguarding lead (or a deputy) should ensure appropriate referrals are made based on the child's circumstances.
+The department and the Ministry of Housing, Communities and Local Government have published joint statutory guidance on the provision of accommodation for 16 and 17 year olds who may be homeless and/ or require accommodation available here context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.

-17.12 So Called Honour Based Violence - including Female Genital Mutilation

-So-called 'honour-based' violence (HBV) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
-Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.
 It is important to be aware of these dynamic and additional risk factors when deciding what form of safeguarding action to take.
-All forms of HBV are abuse (regardless of the motivation) and should be handled and escalated as such.
+All forms of HBV are abuse (regardless of the motivation) and should be managed and escalated as such.
 Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a child being at risk of HBV, or already having suffered HBV.

+19.16 So Called Honour Based Violence - including Female Genital Mutilation and Forced Marriage

+So-called 'honour-based' violence (HBV) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the